 Somatotrophs, anterior pituitary cells, synthesize and secrete HGH.
-These particular cells release about one to two milligrams of HGH a day.
-The hormone acts through binding to the HGH receptor and it induces either direct impact or initiates the production of IGF-I (insulin-like growth factor I) which is the most important mediator of HGH effects.
+These particular cells release about 400 μg/day in healthy adults and 700 μg/day in adolescents.
+The hormone acts by binding to the HGH receptor and it induces either direct impact or initiates the production of IGF-I (insulin-like growth factor I) which is the most important mediator of HGH effects.

 Rationing of HGH

-In 1956, scientists isolated growth hormone from the human pituitary for the first time.
+In 1956, scientists isolated HGH from the human pituitary for the first time.
 Yes, that’s when they started obtaining somatotropin from human corpses.
 That being said, the hormone’s biochemical structure wasn’t fully explored until 1972.

-As the use of growth hormone in the treatment of children was picking up there was an increased need to establish an organization that would supervise these procedures.
-National Pituitary Agency (NPA) was founded in 1960 and between 1963 and 1985 it oversaw almost all growth hormone treatments in the United States.
+As the use of HGH in the treatment of children was picking up there was an increased need to establish an organization that would supervise these procedures.
+National Pituitary Agency (NPA) was founded in 1960 and between 1963 and 1985 it oversaw almost all HGH treatments in the United States.
 During this period 27,000 children worldwide and 7700 children with growth hormone deficiency were given HGH obtained from human cadavers.

 The Creutzfeldt-Jakob Disease HGH Incident

-In 1985, the FDA received reports which stated that four young adults who had been treated with HGH have developed Creutzfeldt-Jakob disease (CJD).
+In 1985, the FDA received reports which stated that four young adults who had been treated with HGH had developed Creutzfeldt-Jakob disease (CJD).
 CJD is a rare, degenerative, and fatal brain disorder that belongs to the group of diseases known as transmissible spongiform encephalopathies (TSEs).
 It is transmitted in three ways: sporadically, by inheritance, and through contamination.
-FDA and National Institutes of Health (NIH) reviewed these reports and connection between this disease and HGH was confirmed.
+FDA and the National Institutes of Health (NIH) reviewed these reports and the connection between this disease and HGH was confirmed.
 This finding led to the suspension of the use of human pituitary growth hormone the very same year due to fears of further contamination.
-The goal was to prevent CJD in other children who have been receiving the treatment or, at least, were supposed to.
+The goal was to prevent CJD in other children who have been receiving the treatment or, at least, who were supposed to be getting it.
 Unfortunately, 26 people died from CJD which has effects that are quite similar to mad cow disease and Alzheimer’s disease.

 The scariest thing of all is that there was no way to test for the infection in patients who have received HGH treatment.
 Basically, their lives turned into a horrifying waiting game not knowing whether they have the disease or not.
 At the time, patients lived in constant fear of experiencing symptoms of CJD.

-The term somatotropin is often confused for somatrem.
+The term somatotropin is often confused with somatrem.
 Two terms are used interchangeably as many people believe they refer to the same thing, but that’s not quite correct.
 So, what is the difference between these two terms?
-Well, somatotropin is the other name for human growth hormone that is secreted by your pituitary gland, as it was explained above.
+Well, somatotropin is the other name for HGH that is secreted by your pituitary gland, as was explained above.

 Somatrem is created through the use of recombinant DNA technology.
-That’s exactly what Genentech company did when they created Protropin.
-The main mechanism of action of somatrem is to stimulate linear bone growth and it has the potential to increase muscle cells, promote the growth of organ cells, and support the production of red blood cells.
-Somatrem is mainly used to address growth failure caused by different problems including malfunctioning pituitary gland.
+That’s exactly what Genentech did when they created Protropin.
+The main mechanism of action of somatrem is to stimulate linear bone growth and it has the potential to increase muscle mass, promote the growth of organ cells, and support the production of red blood cells.
+Somatrem is mainly used to address growth failure caused by different problems including those caused by the malfunctioning of the pituitary gland.
 Bodybuilders use somatrem to bulk up and improve their physique and some people use it to lose weight, but these two uses aren’t recommended.

 Now that we’re mentioning somatrem versus somatotropin, it’s useful to address yet another confusion in which both terms are often mistaken for somatropin.
-Somatropin is also a form of human growth hormone preparations that have the same sequence as native HGH or somatotropin.
-As seen above, somatotropin and somatrem have a different structure.
+Somatropin is also a form of HGH that has the same sequence as native HGH or somatotropin.
+As seen above, somatotropin and somatrem have different structures.
 On the flip side, somatropin was created to have the same composition as human HGH.
-Due to the fact somatropin has an equal sequence as native HGH this form of hormone is more commonly used in prescription drugs.
-A vast majority of HGH medications contain somatropin rather than somatrem.
-Some examples include Humantrope, Genotropin, Norditropin, Nutropin, Saizen, and others.
+Due to the fact, somatropin has an equal sequence as native HGH it is more commonly used in prescription drugs.
+A vast majority of HGH injections contain somatropin rather than somatrem.
+Some examples include Humatrope, Genotropin, Norditropin, Nutropin, Saizen, and others.